Contents of this Page

 I Want to Close my Possible Card

-If at any time, you want to close your Possible card, contact us at (855) 961-5354 to request Account closure.
+If at any time, you want to close your Possible card, contact us at the phone number listed on the back of your card to request account closure.

 If your account has an outstanding balance, we will request that you pay your balance in full and will continue to charge the monthly fee on your account until the account is closed, regardless if you are actively using your card for purchases..
 Once your account is closed, you must stop using the card.